 It is no small feat to combine systems between two organizations.
 It requires a great deal of planning and testing to ensure data migrates as expected with minimal impact to customers and employees.
-The Hartman team has vast experience creating conversion and migration plans, including:
+The Hartman M&A advisory team has vast experience creating conversion and migration plans, including:

 - Data mapping

 - Mock conversion

 Effective communications around a merger or acquisition can make all the difference with staff and customers.
 A strong communications strategy will build internal morale and provide a warm welcome for new customers.
 Hartman can work with leaders to develop a communications plan that encompasses the following:

 - Letter of Intent acceptance (Merger announcement)